Art and Design and Design Technology

 How we make art enjoyable

-We ensure that art lessons are enjoyable by using the rich variety of ideas and resources in AccessArt, ensuring a range of media are used in both 2D and 3D art.
+We ensure that art lessons are enjoyable by using the rich variety of ideas and resources from Kapow, ensuring a range of media are used in both 2D and 3D art.
 Outside spaces and the natural world are used as often as possible for inspiration.

 We hold an ‘Art Week’ event annually where children can immerse themselves in creative activities.
 Hall displays are changed regularly and provide a gallery for the whole school to access and enjoy.